 Employees may make financial contributions directly through payroll deductions.
 The Loughlin Society Patrons Program recognizes outstanding donors who are also St. John’s employees.
 In addition to special recognition in the annual Honor Roll of Donors, members receive VIP seating at selected on-campus events and invitations to Loughlin Society gatherings and other special events held throughout the year.
 To enroll in employee payroll deductions, contact the Director of Annual Giving at 718-990-6927 or email [email protected].

-Programs run by the University Career Center such as COACH give employees incredible opportunities to directly help shape a student’s professional development and career path.
+Programs run by University Career Services, such as COACH, give employees incredible opportunities to directly help shape a student’s professional development and career path.
 Other opportunities, such as the SAFE program, which was created by a faculty member in partnership with the University Freshman Center, partner faculty and employees with first year students to support them during their first college year.
 If your specific interest is to mentor an international student, the Language Connection has programs in this area as well.
 Read about opportunities to mentor a student:

 COACH stands for Count on Alumni for Career Help.
 While centered on the idea of alumni-student mentoring, COACH allows employees, too, to share their diverse career experiences with students in a coaching role.
 Find out more and get involved as a COACH!

 Consider mentoring a new student during the upcoming academic year by participating in SAFE.
 The Student and Faculty Engagement Program (SAFE) provides mentorship to first-year students with the goal of helping them successfully transition to the University and develop a sense of belonging.
 The program was created in 2011 and has grown from a small cohort of 20 faculty to 60 mentors that include faculty, staff, and administrators from across the University.
 To find out more about how you can mentor a student through this program, visit SAFE.